CloudWithChris/cloudwithchris.com/content/episode/github-actions-deploy-to-appservice.md

 # truncate = ""
 categories = ["DevOps"]
-series = ["GitHub Actions and Azure"] tags = ["GitHub", "GitHub Actions", "DevOps", ".NET Core", "App Service"]
+series = ["GitHub Actions and Azure"] tags = ["GitHub", "GitHub Actions", "DevOps", ".NET Core", "App Service"] #dummychange
 +++
 You have your .NET Core code.
 You have your application infrastructure ready.
 Now, it's time for us to deploy that application to Azure using GitHub Actions!